 You can brew coffee directly in a cup or jug.

-- Kettle with a good spout so it is easy to pour and can hit the center of the coffee in the funnel
+- Kettle with a good spout so it is easy to pour and can hit the centre of the coffee in the funnel

-- Filter holder (funnel) either in plastic or metal
+- Filter holder (the funnel) either in plastic or metal

 - Coffee filter – paper or fabric